Gorytus (horse)

 Gorytus (7 February 1980 – 18 July 1996) was an American-bred, British-trained Thoroughbred racehorse and sire.
-As a two-year-old in 1982, he created an enormous impression by winning the Acomb Stakes and Champagne Stakes by wide margins and was regarded as a potentially great racehorse.
-His very poor run when odds-on favourite for the Dewhurst Stakes was believed by many, including his trainer, to have been the result of doping.
+As a two-year-old in 1982, he created a very good impression by winning the Acomb Stakes and Champagne Stakes by wide margins and was regarded as a potentially great racehorse.
+His very poor run when odds-on favourite for the Dewhurst Stakes was believed by some to have been the result of doping.
 The horse remained in training for two more seasons but never fulfilled his early promise.
-He made little impact as a breeding stallion and died in 1996.
+He made only a modest impact as a stallion.

 Background

-Gorytus, a bay horse with a small white star, was bred in Virginia by his owner, Alice Mills' Hickory Tree Farm.
-He was an exceptionally good-looking thoroughbred, being described by the independent Timeform organisation as being "beautifully proportioned, combining size, strength and quality" with "splendid limbs" and "a noble head".
+Gorytus, a handsome bay horse with a small white star, was bred in Virginia by his owner, Alice Mills' Hickory Tree Farm.
 He was named after the Latin transliteration of the Greek γωρυτός, the name of a bow-case for a short recurve, or Scythian, bow.

 Gorytus was sired by Nijinsky, the Canadian-bred winner of the English Triple Crown in 1970 who went on to become a very important stallion.
 His dam Glad Rags was an Irish-bred mare who won the 1000 Guineas in 1966 and became an influential broodmare: her descendants include Union Rags, the winner of the 2012 Belmont Stakes, and Declaration of War, winner of the Queen Anne Stakes and International Stakes in 2013.

 Mills sent the colt to race in Europe where he was trained by Dick Hern at West Ilsley in Berkshire.
-He was ridden in his British races by the Scottish jockey Willie Carson.
+He was ridden in Britain by Scottish jockey Willie Carson.